jonh14lk/Competitive_Programming/README.md

 # Algorithms
-Some algorithms implemented in c ++
+Some algorithms implemented in c++